analytixncs/naviga-analytics-docs/docs/informer/informer-rest-api.md

 ## Ad Hoc Query Report Routes

-### POST - Request Data
+### POST - Execute Report

-This route will run the report and return the data.
+This route will execute the report and return the data.
 Many reports have required or optional parameters and these can be sent in the body of the Post request.

 The base route is: